-A suppression motion is one of, if not the most powerful tool and a criminal defense lawyer's arsenal.
+A suppression motion is one of the most powerful tools in a criminal defense lawyer's arsenal.
 It is the means by which to challenge illegal government action to the direct benefit of the accused.
-Mr. Bruno routinely files and wins suppression motions in his cases, oftentimes watching his client walk directly out of the court room, a free man, at the conclusion of a hearing.
+Mr. Bruno routinely files and wins suppression motions in his cases, oftentimes watching his client walk directly out of the courtroom, a free person, at the conclusion of a hearing.
 Very simply, there is nothing more satisfying than a suppression motion win.
 It vindicates the rights of the individual while powerfully slapping down illegal government action.

 We can discern no reason for requiring defendant to guess what justification the prosecution will offer at the risk of forfeiting the right to challenge that justification.
 Under such a rule, defendants would routinely safeguard their rights by enumerating, and then refuting, every possible justification for a warrantless search or seizure.
 Motions to suppress would be filled with pages of unnecessary argument about justifications that the prosecution is readily willing to concede are inapplicable.
 Because law enforcement personnel, not the defendant, made the decision to proceed without a warrant, they, not the defendant, are in the best position to know what justification, if any, they had for doing so.

-( Id. at p.
-129.)
-If the prosecution offers a justification for the warrantless searches and seizures during the evidentiary hearing, the defendant must then attempt to refute the justification, or show why it is inadequate. ( People v.
+If the prosecution offers a justification for the warrantless searches and seizures during the evidentiary hearing, the defendant must then attempt to refute the justification, or show why it is inadequate.
+(People v.
 Williams, supra, 20 Cal.4th 119, 130.)